This post may contain affiliate links.

 cauliflower curry topped with cilantro in a pan

-Fridge: store leftover cauliflower curry in an airtight container in the fridge for up to 5 days.
-Reheat the curry on the stovetop or in a bowl in the microwave.
+Store leftovers in an airtight container in the fridge for up to 5 days.
+For longer storage, freeze for up to 2 months and reheat gently on the stovetop or in the microwave until warmed through.

 cauliflower curry in a bowl with a spoon